tynopet/homework/homework-37/unit20.md

   4. I was going to phone Jane, but I decided to email her instead.
   5. When I last time saw Tim he was going to give up his job.
     - That's right, but in the end, he decided to stay where he was.
   6. I'm sorry I interrupted you.
-What are you going to say?
+What were you going to say?